Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 | action.target | Numeric identifier of the farm or associated URL pattern |
 | rules | List of rules that must be validated to trigger the action of the route.
 More details are available in the section " [Handling Rules](#handling-rules) ". |

-For more information on the actions handled and the format of the parameters, we invite you to consult the section " [Available actions](#available-actions) " further down in this guide.
+For more information on the actions handled and the format of the parameters, we invite you to consult the section "[Available actions](#available-actions)" further down in this guide.

 ##### **Modify a route**